 I implemented a minimal object file format loader that supports vertices and faces, making it possible to load arbitrary models.
 The cube below was loaded from an object file.
 It consists of two triangles for each face.

-However, rendering complex models is infeasible because rendering takes too long.
-I started implementing an acceleration structure, an axis-aligned bounding volume hierarchy, as described in Ray Tracing: The Next Week to improve performance.
+To enable rendering of complex models in an acceptable timespan, I implemented an acceleration structure, an axis-aligned bounding volume hierarchy, as described in Ray Tracing: The Next Week.
 Without an acceleration structure, each light ray has to be checked for intersections with every single object in the scene.
 This brute force approach is too slow for complex models that consist of a large number of triangles.
-I didn't manage to finish the acceleration data structure in October.

 Harbor Prometheus exporter bugfix